vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 QMK_SETTINGS = no
 ```

-## Dynamic Tap Dance
+## Tap Dance

-Dynamic Tap Dance is the GUI equivalent to [QMK's Tap Dance](https://docs.qmk.fm/#/feature_tap_dance) and can do pretty much what it does, with minor differences as you assign it in GUI rather than code.
+Tap Dance is the GUI equivalent to [QMK's Tap Dance](https://docs.qmk.fm/#/feature_tap_dance) and can do pretty much what it does, with minor differences as you assign it in GUI rather than code.

 Tap the comma key, and you get a comma.
 Tap it twice and you get a semicolon.
 Tap it thrice, and you can select entirely what to output.

 ### Configure memory usage

-By default, Tap dance is configured to have 8 slots.
-To reduce RAM and EEPROM usage, you can define the following in your `config.h`:
+By default, the number of available Tap Dances are calculated from the amount of EEPROM your controller have.
+To reduce EEPROM usage or to select one feature over another, you can define the following in your `config.h`:

 ```
-#define VIAL_TAP_DANCE_ENTRIES 4
+#define VIAL_TAP_DANCE_ENTRIES x
 ```
+Where `x` is the number of slots you desire.

 To turn off this feature completely, and also reducing compiled firmware size, add the following line to your `keymaps/vial/rules.mk`: